lwjohnst86/analyzing-cohorts-course/chapter3.md

 This is a hypothetical example based on a real study: Premature babies often face severe health problems and need lots of help to ensure healthy growth.
 Nutrition is key and there are many infant formula and intravenous fluids designed for premature babies.
 A study found that babies fed a new formula had an odds ratio of 1.12 (0.94 to 1.30 95% CI, p=0.09) for reaching a healthier weight compared to currently used formula.
 Which is the more correct response?

 `@possible_answers`
-- No significant association was seen (p>0.05, CI passes through 1.0).
+- No significant association (p>0.05, CI passes through 1.0).
-- There was a small, but maybe clinically important improvement in weight (CI reached 1.30).
+- The small weight improvement could be meaningful (CI reached 1.30).
 More research is needed.
-- There is a higher odds of reaching healthy weight.
-Let's use this new formula right away.
+- There is a higher odds of improving weight.
+Let's use this formula right away.
-- Can't really say anything yet... null hypothesis was not rejected.
+- Can't say anything yet... null hypothesis was not rejected.
-- None of the above.

 `@hint`
+- The upper bound of the confidence interval reaches an odds ratio of 1.30.

 `@pre_exercise_code`
 ```{r}